istio/istio/galley/pkg/authplugins/README.md

 * In the returned authplugin.Info:

   * Set `Name` to what will be used to specify your plugin in config
-  * Set `GetAuth` to a funtion in your plugin that conforms to authplugin.AuthFn
+  * Set `GetAuth` to a function in your plugin that conforms to authplugin.AuthFn

 * Edit inventory.go in this directory so that your plugin's GetInfo is retuned in the slice that Inventory() returns.